 Component Description Session Manager The Connect:Direct HP NonStop session manager (NDMSMGR) module establishes sessions and transfers data between the local and adjacent nodes.
 The application can be configured to start session managers at initialization, or you can start them manually using the MODIFY command.
 If you define dynamic LUs for TCP/IP connectivity, NDMSRVR starts session managers as needed.
 You cannot issue the MODIFY command to start dynamic session managers.
 The figure on the previous page shows six session managers, two of which are communicating across SNAX sessions, two across TCP/IP, and one across ICE.
 One session manager is using the PNODE=SNODE facility.
+API Manager The Connect:Direct HP NonStop API Manager (NDMAPI) module provides an interface for browser(s) and Sterling Control Center.
+To define an API Manager, see the instructions on the INSERT NETMAP AMGR command in the Connect:Direct HP NonStop Administration Guide .
 I/O Exits I/O exit support enables the user-written programs to serve as application interfaces for Connect:Direct HP NonStop data transfers.
 I/O exits permit manipulation of data formats and database architectures not currently supported by Connect:Direct HP NonStop.
 For transfers (COPY), Connect:Direct HP NonStop supports direct access only to Enscribe and Spool files.
 I/O exit support enables user-written programs to access non-supported databases, such as SQL, and manipulate data during a COPY step.
 Statistics Deletion Program The statistics deletion program (NDMSTDL) ensures that sufficient space is available to write statistics records in the statistics files.
 NDMSTDL deletes records from the Connect:Direct HP NonStop statistics file based on user-specified deletion criteria and maximum percentage of file capacity.
-For instructions on using NDMSTDL, refer to Chapter 7, Optimizing Performance, in Connect:Direct HP NonStop Administration Guide .
+For instructions on using NDMSTDL, refer to Optimizing Performance in the Connect:Direct HP NonStop Administration Guide .
 Statistics Utility Program The statistics utility program (STUTIL) analyzes the statistics files to determine how much space is available.
 Connect:Direct HP NonStop returns this information to the server for determination on when to run NDMSTDL.
 Application Program Interface An Application Program Interface (API) is a user-written application that communicates with NDMCOM.
 Refer to the Connect:Direct HP NonStop Management Programming Guide for details on creating and using an API.
 Connect:Direct HP NonStop Spooler Option The Connect:Direct HP NonStop Spooler option permits an installation to transfer spooler jobs automatically from an HP NonStop node to a file on an adjacent node.
-For the information you need to install, configure, and run the Connect:Direct HP NonStop Spooler option, refer to Chapter 11, Connect:Direct HP NonStop Spooler Option , in Connect:Direct HP NonStop Administration Guide .
+For the information you need to install, configure, and run the Connect:Direct HP NonStop Spooler option, refer to Connect:Direct HP NonStop Spooler Option in the Connect:Direct HP NonStop Administration Guide .